daptiv/elasticsearch-ecs/README.md

 #### Cluster Name

-If multiple clusters are running on the same security group, a name can be specified for each cluster so that they stay seperated during aws descovery.
+If multiple clusters are running on the same security group, a name can be specified for each cluster so that they stay seperated during aws discovery.

 ```
 cluster.name: gra-elk